mathandpencil/mathandpencil.github.io/_posts/2014-07-12-using-django-tastypie-to-create-RESTful-APIs.markdown

 ## Adding custom methods

-REST is great, but lets face it, it can not solve every problem.
+REST is great, but lets face it, it cannot solve every problem.
 Sometimes you need to define your own custom APIs.
 Especially when you have to update two models in one request, if you want to send an email via AJAX, etc. I have provided an example of a custom login method in the UserResource file `handle_login`.

 {% highlight python %}